usnistgov/hyperspy_tutorial/instructions/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the workshop, we will use notebooks which can be run using the ``jupyter notebook`` or the ``jupyter lab``.
-The simplest is to use the short cut in the context menu as explained above in the :ref:`start_jupyter` section.
+The simplest is to use the shortcut in the context menu as explained above in the :ref:`start_jupyter` section.

-Alternatively, you can open a terminal (Anaconda prompt on windows) and navigate to the folder containing the workshop data by using the ``cd`` command.
+Alternatively, you can open a terminal (on Windows, start the `Anaconda Prompt` program from your Start Menu) and navigate to the folder containing the workshop data by using the ``cd`` command.
-For example, if you saved the data into a folder named ``hyperspy_tutorial`` in your user folder, you would change to that folder with one of the following
+For example, if you saved the data into a folder named ``hyperspy_tutorial`` in your user folder, you would change to that folder with a command such as:
-commands:

 ..  code-block:: bash